Tomaka1/get_stock_price/README.md

 # get_stock_price
-- get a stock price by web scraping
+- get a stock price by web scraping from yahoo finance